henrycosentino/jobs_data_analysis/README.md

 ## Current Findings:

 - 10-Year Treasury Yield: Daily yield changes for the sample period are normally distributed.
-- 2-Year Treasury Yield: Yield changes on NFP release days tend to be positive with higher-than-expected releases and negative with lower-than-expected releases, aligning with the above outlined relationship.
+- 2-Year Treasury Yield: Yield changes on NFP release days tend to be positive with higher-than-expected releases and negative with lower-than-expected releases, aligning with the above-outlined relationship.
 - 10-Year Treasury Yield: Yield changes on NFP release days tend to show no consistent relationship with higher- or lower-than-expected releases.